 In Study 1, we examined whether meta-dehumanization and outgroup dehumanization sequentially mediate the association between disturbing war-related memories and conciliatory attitudes (specifically, openness to intergroup contact and feelings of peace).

 Results showed that disturbing war-related memories were positively associated with meta-dehumanization, which in turn predicted higher outgroup dehumanization.
-This sequence was associated with reduced openness to contact and feelings of peace, even after controlling for both direct and indirect past contacts with the outgroup.
+This sequence was associated with reduced openness to contact and feelings of peace, even after controlling for both direct and indirect past contact with the outgroup.

-Building on these findings, Studies 2 and 3 experimentally tested whether meta-humanization (i.e., the belief that the outgroup views the in-group as human) could improve conciliatory attitudes; and whether this effect occurs for people with both high and low levels of disturbing war-related memories.
+Building on these findings, Studies 2 and 3 experimentally tested whether metahumanization (i.e., the belief that the outgroup views the ingroup as human) could improve conciliatory attitudes.